 I bought the slicer/shredder attachment, and it is fabulous!
 I slice and dehydrate organic sweet potatoes for one of my trail mixes, and it made short work of the slicing.
 I also bought the blender.
 I used it this morning, and it too is fantastic.
 This means I could sell my Cuisinart food processor, since there is nothing that I was doing with it that I can't do as well (or better!) with the Ankarsrum.

 The only attachment I still want is the meat grinder, which has five different sized holes for rough grind to fine, attachments for making spaghetti and linguini, and even a cookie press.
 I cannot imagine how that works, but it comes with the package.
 So why not?
 Here is a picture of the basic machine.
 It is sitting with the poolish in it for the 12 baguettes I will make for Garden Patch, to be delivered at 10 am on my way to market every Thursday.

 Isn't she beautiful?

 Well, if I haven't put you to sleep with this blog, stop by the Garden Patch market on Thursdays for a beautiful and tasty true French baguette, or stop by my booth at the South Bend Farmers Market on Saturdays.
 Every other week, the Farmers Market baguettes are made from ancient grain flour (Einkorn), which my customers who are sensitive to gluten tell me they can eat.
-Sorry, no dice if you have celiac disease, but if it just gluten sensitivity, the ancient grains have a genetically different gluten in them, and they are tolerable for many who can't eat bread made with today's hybridized flours.
+Sorry, no dice if you have celiac disease, but if it is just gluten sensitivity, the ancient grains have a genetically different gluten in them, and they are tolerable for many who can't eat bread made with today's hybridized wheat flours.